supadupa/delayed_job/README.md

     RAILS_ENV=production script/delayed_job --queue=tracking start
     RAILS_ENV=production script/delayed_job --queues=mailers,tasks start

+    # Option --exclude-specified-queues will do inverse of queues processing by skipping onces from --queue, --queues.
+    # If both --pool=* --exclude-specified-queues given, no exclusions will by applied on "*".

     # Use the --pool option to specify a worker pool.
 You can use this option multiple times to start different numbers of workers for different queues.
     # The following command will start 1 worker for the tracking queue,
     # 2 workers for the mailers and tasks queues, and 2 workers for any jobs: